 Organometallic/Nanocatalysis

-Designing a multi-functional catalyst is a challenging task because each transformation requires different, often incompatible, catalytic active sites (e.g. acidic and basic sites) and/or reaction conditions.
-Along the direction, the heterometallic nanoparticle (NP) catalysts have emerged as an important methodologies to obtain materials with improved chemical and physical properties.
-The improved properties of the heterometallic nanoparticle catalysts arise due to the electronic exchange (cooperative/synergic effect) that enhanced the overall reactivity and selectivity.
-However, most of the cases require supporting materials to prevent the agglomeration or polymerization of metal NPs and cascade catalysis has been performed in toxic organic solvents.
-We are focusing on the innovation/designing surfactant which can stabilize heterometallic nanocatalysts based on earth abundant TM.
+Designing a multi-functional catalyst is a challenging task because each transformation requires different, often incompatible, catalytically active sites (e.g., acidic and basic sites) and/or reaction conditions.
+Along this direction, the heterometallic nanoparticle (NP) catalysts have emerged as an important methodology to obtain materials with improved chemical and physical properties.
+The improved properties of the heterometallic nanoparticle catalysts arise due to the electronic exchange (cooperative/synergic effect) that enhances the overall reactivity and selectivity.
+However, most of the cases require supporting materials to prevent the agglomeration or polymerization of metal NPs, and cascade catalysis has been performed in toxic organic solvents.
+We are focusing on the innovation/designing surfactant that can stabilize heterometallic nanocatalysts based on earth-abundant TM.
 We will use these catalysts for nonconventional but greener transformations via mimicking Nature (in cascade fashion), removing toxic solvents for valuable transformations.